matrix-org/synapse/docs/jwt.md

 As with other login types, there are additional fields (e.g. `device_id` and `initial_device_display_name`) which can be included in the above request.

+## Preparing Synapse

+The JSON Web Token integration in Synapse uses the [`PyJWT`](https://pypi.org/project/pyjwt/) library, which must be installed as follows:

+ * The relevant libraries are included in the Docker images and Debian packages provided by `matrix.org` so no further action is needed.

+ * If you installed Synapse into a virtualenv, run `/path/to/env/bin/pip install synapse[pyjwt]` to install the necessary dependencies.

+ * For other installation mechanisms, see the documentation provided by the maintainer.

+To enable the JSON web token integration, you should then add an `jwt_config` section to your configuration file (or uncomment the `enabled: true` line in the existing section).
+See [sample_config.yaml](./sample_config.yaml) for some sample settings.

 ## How to test JWT as a developer

 Although JSON Web Tokens are typically generated from an external server, the